 6. Rolling Hills Asylum, New York

+What are the reports in this real haunted asylum?
 One of the strangest occurrences took place in 2007 when the Rolling Hills Case Manager, Suzie Yencer, was working on a public ghost hunt.
 The group was sat in a circle in the basement and as Suzie began to speak, a glow stick – the only form of light in the room – began to sway back-and-forth, a rocking horse started to move to-and-fro and several people saw a hand suddenly appear and reach for a ball.

 5. Athens Lunatic Asylum, Ohio

 The story of Margaret Schilling takes place in December 1978 and is just as chilling then as it is today.
 On this winter day, Margaret – a patient at Athens Lunatic Asylum – was playing hide and seek with the nurses who got distracted and forgot about her.
 In January 1979, her body was discovered by a maintenance worker.
-Today an imprint of her body, clothes and hair are still clearly visible on the floor, even after decades of cleaning.
+Today an imprint of her body, clothes, and hair are still clearly visible on the floor, even after decades of cleaning.

-Patients who died without any family were buried anonymously at the asylum’s burial site which is reported to be haunted today.
-Instead of names, these gravestones display numbers, a practise which has resulted in a mass of unknown and unrecorded graves.
+Patients who died without any family have buried anonymously at the asylum’s burial site which is reported to be haunted today.
+Instead of names, these gravestones display numbers, a practice which has resulted in a mass of unknown and unrecorded graves.
 Those who have been brave enough to explore the cemetery have reported a huge number of ghost sightings and unexplained screaming in the dead of night.

 4. Essex Mountain Sanatorium, Essex County